jvavrik/VS-Code-Jekyll-Post-Template/README.md

 ## Known Issues & To-dos

 - JPT currently only works with an active workspace in VC Code.
 - There doesn't seem to be a way to add arguments to Command Palette commands, this would be perfect for creating a template with a title, since there is currently no way of auto-seeding a title.
+- Should probably move to using a different VC Code feature to seed settings, such as default categories, layout, etc., instead of using the Command Palette.
+TBD.

 ## Release Notes